trillek-team/trillek-computer/README.md

 Is a basic device that gives the actual game time and date.
 Not have alarm, so is necessary doing a polling every 12 or 24 hours to keep a software clock in sync with game time.
+Gives time information in dd-mm-yyyy hh:mm:ss format (see specs)

 ### RNG (Random Number Generator)
 Is a basic device that writing to it, sets the RNG seed, and reading from it, gets a 32 bit random number.
 Simply reading a dword from 0x11E040 gets a 32 bit random number.
-Writing to the same address, setups the ramdom seed.
+Writing to the same address, setups the random seed. (see specs)

 ### Beeper
 Simple basic Beeper with similar functionality to the IBM PC speaker or